Seçkin Özdemir: Personal life

-In 2018, Seçkin Özdemir and actress Demet Özdemir, who introduced their families and planned to get engaged in 2019, announced that they had been in a relationship for 4 months, and rumors of them living in the same house arose.
-However, the couple broke up three months later and deleted all their photos of themselves together.
+In 2018, Seçkin Özdemir and actress Demet Özdemir, who introduced their families and planned to get engaged in 2019, announced that they had been in a relationship for 4 months, and rumours of them living in the same house arose.
+However, the couple broke up three months later and deleted all their photos together.
 While fans have many theories about their sudden breakup, the exact reason remains unknown.